hoanhan101/gray/_drafts/2020-07-07-system-design.md

   - Range-based partitioning where URLs are stored in separate partitions based on the first letter of the hash key.
 The problem is that it can lead to unbalanced partitions.
   - Hash-based partitioning where URLs are stored based their hashes over the number of servers, aka consistent hashing.
 - Cleaning Service is a lightweight service that runs periodically to clean up expired links in the database and cache.
-- Load Balancers can be added between clients and application servers as well as between application servers and databases to increase the service load.
+- Load Balancers are added added between clients and application servers as well as between application servers and databases to increase the service load.
-- Cache Service can use existing caching server like Memcached to cache URLs that are frequently accessed.
+- Cache Service uses existing caching server like Memcached to cache URLs that are frequently accessed.
   - Whenever there's a cache miss, servers would be hitting databases.
 - Separate analytic tools can be used to track the number of times a short link has been used, users' locations, browsers, web page that refers the click, and so on.